-- 2. What, if any employment benefit are you having difficulty accessing? - 3.
+- 1. What, if any job function are you having difficulty performing? - 2.
+What, if any employment benefit are you having difficulty accessing? - 3.
 What limitation as result of your physical or mental impairment is interfering with your ability to perform your job or access an employment benefit? - 4.
 If you are requesting a specific accommodation, how will that accommodation be effective in allowing you to perform the functions of your job?